DPowidzka/ProblemSolving/README.md

 LIST COMPREHENSIONS
 You are given three integers x, y, z representing the dimensions of a cuboid along with an integer n.
 Print a list of all possible coordinates given by (i, j, k)  on a 3D grid where the sum of i+j+k  is not equal to n.
 Please use list comprehensions rather than multiple loops, as a learning exercise.

+NESTED LIST
+Given the names and grades for each student in a class of N students, store them in a nested list and print the name(s) of any student(s) having the second lowest grade.
+Note: If there are multiple students with the second lowest grade, order their names alphabetically and print each name on a new line.

 RUNNER-UP SCORE
 Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.
 You are given n scores.
 Store them in a list and find the score of the runner-up.